-Students with disabilities are educated in general academic settings unless a student's needs cannot be met in such a setting.
-Consistent with federal and state law, and Clark County School District (CCSD or District) policy, all students must receive a full school day of instruction, except in those cases where an Individualized Education Program (IEP) or Section 504 Plan specifically requires that a student receive a shortened school day.
+Students with disabilities should always be placed in the least restrictive environment to the maximum extent possible.
+The student's Individualized Education Program (IEP) should outline the student's special designed placement if it is not in the general education environment.
+Consistent with federal and state law, and Clark County School District (CCSD or District) policy, all students must receive a full school day of instruction, except in those cases where an IEP or Section 504 Plan specifically requires that a student receive a shortened school day.